-You’ve heard it before: Defining and finding your target market is one of the most important tasks you can do in your business.
-In fact, we wrote a post on two ways to find your target market not too long ago, but in today’s post we’d like to address how to hone in on your target market by surveying your current customers.
+You've heard it before: Defining and finding your target market is one of the most important tasks you can do in your business.
+In today's post, we'd like to address how to hone in on your target market by surveying your current customers.

 If you're just starting out and don't have any customers yet, don't worry!
 You can do the steps in this post once you get your first few customers.

-Picture being able to know exactly what goes through your customers’ mind when they’re buying so that you can anticipate objections and tackle them right away.
+Picture being able to know exactly what goes through your customers' minds when they’re buying so that you can anticipate objections and tackle them right away.

 Imagine how easy sales will be when you can predict what and how prospective customers will buy from you, as well as what their lifestyle is like, what magazines they read, what TV shows they watch, how they spend their free time and more!